-No matter what you do, Google is very likely to continue to make changes affecting your search engine rankings.
+No matter what you do, Google is very likely to continue to make changes affecting your SEO rankings.
 That means that it is important for you to always keep track of your rankings and the factors that affect them so that you can identify and fix any problems as soon as possible.

 Check Index Coverage

 All of your results will fall if Google can’t crawl and index your site, so start by checking your site’s index coverage in Google: